xanarin/KnowledgeTechTeamPresentation/website/content/blog/maven-tutorial.md

 	name = "Tech Group 1"
 	uri = "https://plus.google.com/115818189328363361527"
 +++
+## Overview

+Maven is a build automation tool for Java.
+Essentially it's to Java what makefiles are to C. Maven dynamically downloads Java libraries and plug-ins from Maven repositories, then stores them in a local cache.

 ## Assumptions

 This tutorial assumes you are using IntelliJ IDEA.
 Instructions on how